caiyuanhao1998/RSN/README.md

 ![Overview of RSN.](/figures/pipeline_v2.png)

-## Visualization of COCO and MPII valid datasets
+## Some prediction resullts of our method on COCO and MPII valid datasets
 ![Prediction Results of COCO-valid.](/figures/results.png)

 ![Prediction Results of MPII-valid.](/figures/results_mpii.png)